ArthurGareginyan/all-meta-tags/readme.txt

 ****

-"All Meta Tags" is one of the personal software projects of [Arthur Gareginyan](https://www.arthurgareginyan.com).
+"All Meta Tags" is one of the own software projects of [Space X-Chimp](https://www.spacexchimp.com).

 **License**